pcordemans/devbit-algorithms/docs/linked-lists/README.md

             return SingleLinkedList(self.__head.next())
 ```

-When calling tail on an empty list, the method returns an empty single linked list.
+To prevent an AttributeError when calling tail on an empty list, the method returns an empty single linked list.

 ### Adding elements